-In the many years that the company has been in business there have been many styles of the old Coca Cola bottles.
-Each style is unique and collectible; however some of the bottles are rarer, and therefore more valuable than others.
+In the many years that the company has been in business, there have been many styles of old Coca-Cola bottles.
+Each design is unique and collectible; however, some of the bottles are rarer, and therefore, more valuable than others.

-Coke was first bottled in Vicksburg, Mississippi in 1891.
-The Coca Cola Company sold the first bottle of Coca Cola in March 1894.
-Prior to that, it had been a soda fountain item as well as a syrup being sold in bottles as a patent medicine.
+Coke has a long and interesting history and was first bottled in Vicksburg, Mississippi in 1891.
+The Coca-Cola Company sold the first bottle of Coca-Cola in March 1894.
+Before that, it had been a soda fountain item as well as a syrup being sold in bottles as a patent medicine.

 Hutchinson Patent Bottles

-Currently there have been over 16,000 different embossed Hutchinson style bottles located.
+Currently, there have been more than 16,000 different embossed Hutchinson style bottles located.
 You can see a picture of the Hutchinson style bottle by visiting a bottle identification website; scroll about halfway down the page to find the image.

 There are two styles of the Hutchinson Coke bottle: